cihai/cihai/doc/usage.rst

 You can override cihai's default storage and file directories via a config file.

-The default configuration is at :attr:`cihai.conf.DEFAULT_CONFIG`.
+The default configuration is at :attr:`cihai.constants.DEFAULT_CONFIG`.

 Database configuration accepts any SQLAlchemy :sqlalchemy:ref:`database_urls`.
 If you're using a DB other than SQLite, such as Postgres, be sure to